MaterializeInc/materialize/play/mbta/README.md

 ## What will I be able to do in this demo?

-You will be able to issue SQL queries and maintain views on the live state of the Boston-area public transit system.
+If you create sources in Materialize with `ENVELOPE UPSERT`, you will be able to issue SQL queries and maintain views on the live state of the Boston-area public transit system.
-[doc/mbta-predictions.md](/doc/mbta-predictions.md) contains some inspiration to get you started.
-It tells you:
-* How to reproduce the MBTA countdown clock.
-* How to find the quickest way from stop A to stop B.

-In addition, you can run SQL queries and maintain views on the history of the state of the Boston-area public transit system from the time you started running the demo onwards by omitting the `ENVELOPE UPSERT` when creating a source.
+In addition, you can run SQL queries and maintain views on the history of the state of the Boston-area public transit system from the time you started running the demo onwards by creating sources in Materialize with `ENVELOPE NONE`.

+More details coming soon!
+For now, check out [doc/mbta-setup.md](doc/mbta-setup.md) for how to get started.

 ## What does this code do?